 - Do you want a challenging and rewarding career?

 - Are you dedicated to relieving pain and suffering in animals?

 - Are you an excellent student who wants to continue learning?

 If you answered “yes” to one or more of these questions, then a career as a veterinarian may be for you.

-If you are a high school student interested in becoming a veterinarian you may be wondering, “Exactly how do you become a veterinarian?”
-While still in high school you should look for a university with a good pre-veterinary preparation program and do their best to gain entry.
+If you are a high school student interested may be wondering, “Exactly how do I become a veterinarian?”
+While still in high school, you should look for a university with a good pre-veterinary preparation program and do your best to gain entry.
 “Pre-vet” is not a major, but rather a set of prerequisite courses needed for schools of veterinary medicine.
 A pre-vet program typically includes:

 - Animal Sciences

 As a pre-vet student you must take these classes, and you must get good grades in them.
 Grade point average (GPA) is one of the critical factors of veterinary school acceptance at many schools.
 You can major in whatever you like if you take the necessary pre-vet courses.
 Most pre-vet students, however, major in animal science, wildlife, or zoology, or such sciences as biology, biochemistry, biomedical sciences, or chemistry.
 You should also participate in undergraduate pre-vet clubs and organizations.